Edubr2020/RP_Import_RCE/README.md

 The attacker needs to host the files to be copied/downloaded in an SMB or WebDav share.
 The directory 'appdata' must be placed in the share´s root.

+Also a DOS condition in 'external.PreloadURL()' helps so that the files are not deleted by Real Player

 The PoC will drop 'shdoclc.dll' (has simple code to run 'cmd.exe' at 'DllMain()' for demonstration purposes)  to the user´s 'windowsapps' folder and 'write.exe' to 'startup' folder, so it works universally (any Windows version from at least XP up to 11)